mattmakai/fullstackpython.com/source/content/pages/04-web-development/03-django.markdown

 ## Channels in 1.9+
-Channels are a new mechanism in Django 1.9 (as a standalone app, later for incorporation into the core framework) for real-time full-duplex communication between the browser and the server based on [WebSockets](/websockets.html).
+Channels are a new mechanism in Django 1.9 (as a standalone app, later for incorporation into the core framework in 1.10) for real-time full-duplex communication between the browser and the server based on [WebSockets](/websockets.html).

 * This